AccelByte/extend-service-extension-go/docs/2-prerequisites.md

 - Go (version 1.20 or later)
 - Docker and Docker-compose
-- Protocol Buffer Compiler
-- gRPC-Gateway Plugin for the Protocol Buffer Compiler
 - Make

 The exact installation and setup process will be covered in Chapter 4 of this tutorial.